SE-Group13/NULL/README.md

     ```

+5. Navigate in the terminal to the Pet_Minder/SWEProject folder and run the following commands to install dependency for PayPal API.

+    ```
+    composer require paypal/rest-api-sdk-php

+    ```

+6. Open processPayment.php and successPayment.php files from Pet_Minder/SWEProject/PHP Scripts folder, replace "token" and "secret" with your own
+one from from https://developer.paypal.com/dashboard/accounts.
+(Don't remove "")

-5. Start the Apache server in XAMPP.
+7. Start the Apache server in XAMPP.

-6. Open your web browser and go to http://localhost/Pet_Minder/SWEProject/index.php to access the application.
+8. Open your web browser and go to http://localhost/Pet_Minder/SWEProject/index.php to access the application.